 The software we develop for the Sublime Service is continually monitored and tested using a process designed to proactively identify and remediate vulnerabilities.
 We regularly conduct:

-Sublime conducts mandatory background checks on all employees and contractors before employment, and employees receive privacy and security training during onboarding as well as on an ongoing basis.
+Sublime conducts mandatory background checks on all employees before employment, and employees receive privacy and security training during onboarding as well as on an ongoing basis.